Danielle Bux: Early life

-She was born in Cardiff, Wales to parents Kim Lewis and Roy Bux.
+She was born in Cardiff, Wales, to parents Kim Lewis and Roy Bux.
 They divorced when she was young.
 Bux grew up in Cardiff.
 She has one sister, three brothers, and one half-brother.
 She attended Cantonian High School in Fairwater, Cardiff.
 Bux reports that she suffered from racist bullying during her childhood.
 Her grandfather was from Bengal (present-day Bangladesh).

 Career

 Bux started modelling as a teenager after winning a place in the Miss Hawaiian Tropic contest in Las Vegas.
 Whilst modelling part-time, she was a flight attendant with Virgin Atlantic.
 Becoming a full-time model, she has since appeared on the cover of various magazines including Hello!, OK!, and Maxim.

-She assisted Sir Trevor McDonald onstage at the 2008 National TV Awards.
+She assisted Trevor McDonald onstage at the 2008 National TV Awards.
 She finished in third place in the 2009 series of ITV's Hell's Kitchen.
 In June and July 2009, she was a guest panellist on ITV's Loose Women.

-Danielle Bux made her acting debut on the stage at the Bristol Hippodrome in Calendar Girls in 2011.
+Bux made her acting debut on the stage at the Bristol Hippodrome in Calendar Girls in 2011.
 Her television appearances include BBC One drama Silent Witness and Aquarius.